Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

 * The image represent the structure of the Discriminative network.
 ![discriminative model](https://user-images.githubusercontent.com/31509775/32345300-c775c43c-bfd7-11e7-824c-e1d53ca4f967.PNG)

 Before the start with the training of the neural networks, is necessary create the GAN model, and for this is necesary two models the first one is the **Disciminator model** (DiscriminatorModel function) that is the discriminative network with the loss function definied, the second model is the **Adversarial model** (AdversarialModel function) that is the generative and the discriminative networks stacked together; the generative part is trying to foll the discriminative and learning from its feedback at the same time.
-The models uses the binary cross entropy like optimization function.
+The models uses the binary cross entropy like optimization function, and RMSprop optimization algorithm.

 **WARNINGS**